NBISweden/workshop-bioinformatics-for-PIs/session-hands-on/hands-on.md

 ##### <a name="fastqc"></a> FastQC: quality check of the raw sequencing reads
 After receiving raw reads from a high throughput sequencing centre it is essential to check their quality.
 Why waste your time on data analyses of the poor quality data?
-Also, more importently, being aware of any quality pitfalls allows for adapting a filtering and preprocessing strategy.
+Also, importantly, being aware of any quality pitfalls allows for adapting a filtering and preprocessing strategy to "clean up" the data.
 FastQC provide a simple way to do some quality control check on raw sequence data.
 It provides a modular set of analyses which you can use to get a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.

 :mag: **Read** more on [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Can you figure out how to run it on Uppmax?